Cosmological constraints on decaying axion-like particles: a global analysis: Results

 While the preference for our model over \LCDM is certainly not significant, it is still interesting to understand which future observations may shed further light on this issue.
 We therefore performed another set of scans where we replace the COBE/FIRAS likelihood with a mock likelihood corresponding to the sensitivity of a PIXIE-like mission~\cite{1105.2044}.
 Such a PIXIE mock likelihood, where a null result for new physics was assumed to generate typical observed data, was first studied in Ref.~\cite{1910.04619} and made publicly available through \textsf{MontePython}.\footnote{Note that it is not currently possible in \textsf{MontePython} to combine the COBE/FIRAS likelihood and the PIXIE mock likelihood.
 However, since the latter is assumed to be substantially more constraining than the former, we expect results from a combination of both likelihoods to be very similar to the case with only the PIXIE mock likelihood.
 In any case, the PIXIE likelihood is subject to considerable unknowns at this point and should therefore only be considered an approximation.} The results are shown in \cref{fig:pixie} and are indicative of the improvements that can be expected from future measurements of CMB SDs.
 We find that a null result from PIXIE would indeed significantly tighten the constraints on our model and robustly exclude the best-fit point found in the previous scan.
 In other words, the best-fitting point of our main analysis including the COBE/FIRAS likelihood predicts CMB SDs that should be easily detectable with future missions, such that PIXIE would be able to determine to high significance whether photodisintegration of $\ce{^4He}$ caused by ALP decays is responsible for the large value of $\ce{D}/\ce{H}$ compared to the naive \LCDM prediction.
 We emphasise that future measurements of CMB anisotropies (using for example CMB-S4~\cite{CMB-S4:2016ple,Abazajian:2019eic}) would not lead to similar improvements in the constraints, since the predicted modifications of $\Delta N_\text{eff}$ and $\eta_b$ are simply too small to be observable.

-Let us finally comment on the $\ce{^7Li}$ problem.
+Let us finally comment on the $\ce{^7Li}$ problem, which can potentially be addressed through the decays of ALPs with mass in the range $\SI{3.17}{\MeV} < \ma < \SI{4.44}{\MeV}$ (see section~\ref{sec:lithium}).
 To understand if the ALP model considered in this work can solve this problem, we ran a separate scan in which the $\ce{^7Li}$ measurement is included as an additional likelihood.
 In agreement with the results from Ref.~\cite{Depta:2020zbh}, we find that the ALP abundances required to significantly modify the $\ce{^7Li}$ abundance must be of order $\xi \sim 1$.
 Such large ALP abundances are however robustly excluded by CMB SDs, which were not considered in Ref.~\cite{Depta:2020zbh}.
 We therefore conclude that, once all relevant constraints are taken into consideration, ALPs decaying into photons cannot resolve the $\ce{^7Li}$ problem.

-To conclude, we note that we have checked explictly that all results presented in this section are robust against additional contributions to $\Delta N_\text{eff}$ from further ultrarelativistic species.
+To conclude, we note that we have checked explicitly that all results presented in this section are robust against additional contributions to $\Delta N_\text{eff}$ from further ultrarelativistic species.
 This is a direct consequence of the fact that the constraint on $N_\text{eff}$ does not dominate our exclusion limits.